 Her oral hygiene was poor with the presence of dental calculus and mobility of tooth number 16.
-Based on the history and physical examination, a presumptive diagnosis of pleomorphic adenoma of the accessory salivary glands of the palate was made.
+Based on the history and physical presumptive diagnosis examination, a pleomorphic adenoma of the accessory salivary glands of the palate was made.
 Odontogenic cyst was our differential.
 Additional examinations were requested.
-Orthopantomogram was not contributory.
+Orthopantomogram was contributory.
 Computed tomography revealed a homogeneous lesion in the palate, approximately 5.5 x 3.5 cm, with well limited edges and strongly enhanced with contrast medium.